Enter your email and download

 Clear communication with your team is imperative.
 Yes, firing off emails and setting deadline reminders have their place, but remember, humans aren't machines - they need encouragement and appreciation.

 Interestingly, 28% attribute poor communication as the main reason for not delivering a project by the original deadline.
-So, every now and then, set up times to speak with colleagues on Zoom or Skype.
-This creates an opportunity for you to show your gratitude for all their hard work, and trickier workstreams are often easier to resolve via video conversations.
+So, every now and then, set up times to speak with colleagues on Zoom, or Skype.
+This creates an opportunity for you to show your gratitude for all their hard work, and trickier workstreams are often easier to resolve via video conversations or virtual conference rooms.
 You can iron out the project's finer details and double-check everyone knows what they're responsible for - clear communication is essential for avoiding any misunderstandings.

 Identifying and defining project milestones for all team members and stakeholders is crucial.
 That way, everyone is working toward the same goals.
 This means taking a massive project and breaking it down into bite-sized chunks so that every step can be carefully planned and evaluated.